 You’ll begin to experience Gibbs Gardens’ unique blend of natural and man-made features as soon as you turn onto Gibbs Drive.
 A shaded allée created by 120 Red Sunset Maples bordered by towering Leyland Cypress trees will lead you through a cathedral-like canopy of trees to the hidden gardens beyond.

 Follow Gibbs Drive to the visitor parking lots where you will find convenient, free parking close to the garden entrance.
 A bus parking lot is nearby for bus tours and recreational vehicle parking.

-The best day to schedule group visits is Wednesdays when there are fewer visitors in the gardens.
-Groups of 10 or more visitors receive the special $18 ticket price so be sure to register your group tour at firstname.lastname@example.org or call 770-893-1881 and ask for Group Tours.
+Groups of 10 or more visitors receive the special $16 ticket price, so be sure to register your group at email@example.com or call 770-893-1881 and ask for Group Visits.